 Veggie, Vegan, Vici: Your Guide to Conquering the Alternative Food Scene in Rome

-Italy and Rome are not exactly known for being a havens for vegans and vegetarians.
-But if you think a diet without prosciutto and mozzarella would lead you to the brink of starvation, then you are mistaken.
+Italy and Rome are not exactly known for being havens for vegans and vegetarians.
+But if you think a diet without prosciutto and mozzarella will lead you to the brink of starvation, then you are mistaken.
 Not only is Italian cuisine fresh, flavoursome, and adaptable, but Rome is also bursting with great spots for veggies and vegans alike.
-Here are our top picks:
+Here are our top picks!

 Fiore Flexitarian Cuisine

 Via Boncompagni, 31/33 (Via Veneto)

 Footsteps from Via Veneto in the heart of the dolce vita, you’ll find Fiore, a flexitarian restaurant with a menu that will satisfy any taste and diet.
 From the meat and seafood lovers to the conscious vegan and vegetarian, everyone will be pleased at Fiore!
 And even though the chef experiments with innovative cooking techniques (raw food, low temperature frying, steamed food and cooking with a salt block) he always stays true to Italian traditions.
 If you’re into nice views, don’t miss out on their incredible terrace on the top floor of the restaurant!

 Il Margutta Vegetarian Food & Art